WISE-AIFS/afs2-datasource/README.md

 ```

 ## Notice
-AFS2-DataSource SDK uses `asyncio` package, and Jupyter kernel is also using `asyncio` and running an event loop, but these loops can’t be nested.
+AFS2-DataSource SDK uses `asyncio` package, and Jupyter kernel is also using `asyncio` and running an event loop, but these loops can't be nested.
 (https://github.com/jupyter/notebook/issues/3397)

 If using AFS2-DataSource SDK in Jupyter Notebook, please add the following codes to resolve this issue: